Laendrun/BusinessCentralBlob/TypeScript/README.md

 - `ConvertBlobToText`: Converts a Blob to a text.
 - `ConvertTextToBlob`: Converts a text to a Blob.
+- `ConvertBlobsToTexts`: Converts an array of Blobs to an array of texts.
+- `ConvertTextsToBlobs`: Converts an array of texts to an array of Blobs.

 ## How to use